madhums/madhums.github.io/_posts/2013-01-30-localstorage-manager.md

 ## Tests

-You can see the test results [here](http://madhums.me/public/lm.js/)
+You can see the test results on [travis-ci](https://travis-ci.org/madhums/lm.js)

 ## Limitations

 Localstorage has a limitation of 5MB, so if you want to use offline data storage with files etc, [indexedDB](http://hacks.mozilla.org/2012/02/storing-images-and-files-in-indexeddb/) would be a good option.

----
 ### Resources:

 * [lm.js on github](https://github.com/madhums/lm.js)